hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 `mlvg` is a cross-platform audio app/plugin GUI framework created by Randy Jones of Madrona Labs.
 I've decided to document my somewhat bumpy experience (most of it my own fault) of getting the demo application up and running on my system.

-**NOTE** This is not a tutorial.
+**NOTE:**  This is not a tutorial.
 By the time you are reading this, it will be out of date, and `mlvg` will most likely be refactored and renamed.
 In fact, I'm not quite sure what the purpose of this is.

 Some stuff happened and I wanted to write about it.
 Enjoy!